 You should also visit the Corbett Maths website for some fantastic brain sharpeners to revise a range of mathematical skills.
 These are ready to print for every day of the week and all of the answers are also published on the site.

 Tasks have been assigned for you all on Mathletics.
 You will need to complete the assigned tasks first, as these are linked to class lessons.
 We would then recommend that you revisit any areas/activities where you feel less confident so you can practise and improve.
+Parents, you can read some guidance on how to get the best out of it here.

 History: Exhilarating Egyptians!